E1eMenta/RS-STE_fork/README.md

 ```

 ## 1️⃣ Dataset
-Organize the annotation file into the following format and save it directly to ```data/annotation```:
+Organize the annotation file into the following format and save it directly to ```data/annotation```.
+An example annotation file for inference is given as:
 ```
 import pickle
 data = {